fredybustos/cra-template-login/README.md

 The login template for Create React App.

-To use this template, add `--template template-login` when creating a new app.
+To use this template, add `--template cra-template-login` when creating a new app.

 For example: